axel-download-accelerator/axel/README.md

 ## 3. Building from source ##

-Run `./autogen.sh` to create the configure script, then proceed with the instructions in [INSTALL](INSTALL).
-The basic actions for most users, after ./autogen.sh, is running ./configure, make and make install.
+Release tarballs contain a pre-generated buildsystem, but if you need to edit/patch it, or you're building from a copy of the repository, then you may need to run `autoreconf -i` to generate it.
+Further instructions are provided in the [INSTALL](INSTALL) file.
+The basic actions for most users are:

+    ./configure && make && make install.

-To build without SSL/TLS support, use ./configure --without-ssl
+To build without SSL/TLS support, use `./configure --without-ssl`

 ## 4. Install on macOS with Homebrew ##